Olagold-hackxx/Olagold-hackxx/README.md

 ### <div align="center">I'm Abdulqoyyum, know mostly as Abdul, a Full-stack Developer and Ethical Hacker</div>

-- 🔭
+- 🔭 I'm currently working on a Cargo site and running full pentest on Metasploitable2

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning Active Directory and Typescript

 - ❓

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I smile a lot

 <br/>